7 Software Comparison

 - R: we indicated the correlation between the random intercept and random slope of subjects in the formula of

-functionliking_ij ~ 1 + genre_i + (1 | song_id) + (1 + genre_i | subj_id)
+lmerfunctionliking_ij ~ 1 + genre_i + (1 | song_id) + (1 + genre_i | subj_id). - Python: due to the inability of the function

-, we didn’t indicate the correlations in the model.
+mixedlmfrom package{statsmodels}, we didn’t indicate the correlations in the model.

 - R: we indicated the correlation between the random intercept and random slope of subjects in the formula of